Affiliation Networks Reviewed

 ebay Partner Network

-Once apon a time we loved this program.
-But, after doing all the heavy lifting making ebay a household name, they ‘adjusted’ the commission structure that saw our hardwork go from over $2K a month to a couple of $hundred a month.
+Once upon a time, eBay was a fabulous program generating big $$$.
+But, after doing all the heavy lifting making ebay a household name, they ‘adjusted’ the commission structure that saw our hardwork go from over AU$2K a month to a couple of $hundred a month.

-The admin is a bit of clunky and slow plus we’ve heard that eBay can be uncommunicative with new publishers’, so be patient.
+The admin is a bit clunky and slow. eBay can be uncommunicative with new publishers’, so be patient.

 ebay Partner Network: Earn money by driving traffic and prompting sales across one of the world’s largest and most diverse marketplaces.